-3.8.6.
-Modification in the Concession Period due to target traffic clause as per Concession Agreement target date are given below:
+3.6.6.
+Modification in the Concession Period due to target traffic clause as per Concession Agreement

-As per the Clause 29 of the concession agreement between NHAI and JPEPL provided to us by the Investment Manager, if the actual traffic falls short or exceeds target traffic on a defined date, the concession period shall be revised subject to calculation specified therein.
-The target date and target traffic as provided in the concession agreement along with the projected traffic as on the
+As per the Clause 29 of the concession agreement between PWD(R) and JPEPL provided to us by the Investment Manager, if the actual traffic falls short or exceeds target traffic on a defined date, the concession period shall be revised subject to calculation specified therein.
+The target date and target traffic as provided in the concession agreement along with the projected traffic as on the target date are given below: